barelyhuman/coming-soon/README.md

 # coming-soon

 ## Usage
-- Replace Project in the `index.html` file with the name of the project!
+- Replace `Project` in the `index.html` file with the name of the project!
+- Replace `Site Description` with a valid description of the app or product in `index.html`.
-- Replace `https://demowebsite.xyz/` with the website url in the `index.html` page.
+- Replace `https://demowebsite.xyz/` with the website url in `index.html`.

 ## Additional Features
 - [x]  SEO and Open Graph Tags
 - [x]  System level dark mode
-- [ ]  Countdown Timer
+- [x]  Countdown Timer

 ## FAQ ?
 Why no contact forms ?